dantavares/dynv6-updater/README.md

 # dynv6-updater
 A PowerShell app to update your dynv6 ddns.

-Create your free ddns host on https://dynv6.com/zones
+Create your ddns host on https://dynv6.com/zones

 Get your HTTP Token on https://dynv6.com/keys